GyroInc/gyrogame-unity/Documentation/SRS.md

 ### 3.5 Supportability

 Once the game is finished it wont be supported by us anymore.
-It is an open source project, so anyone who has imporvements will be able to implement them und update the game.
+It is an open source project, so anyone who has improvements will be able to implement them und update the game.

 ### 3.6 Design Constraints

-Due to limited time and resources we will keep the graphics simple and minimalistic, to reduce the time of 3d modelling and focus more on level design.
+Due to limited time and resources we will keep the graphics simple and minimal, to reduce the time of 3d modelling and focus more on level design.

 #### 3.6.1 Development tools

 -   **git**: Version control system
 -   **YouTrack**: Project management application and sprint management
 -   **Unity**: Game engine
--   **Arduino IDE**: Microcontroller IDE
+-   **Arduino IDE**: IDE for programming microcontrollers
 -   **Visual Studio**: IDE used for scripting within Unity

 #### 3.6.2 Unity

 Unity is a free and easy to use game engine.
 It is widely used by many people and has an active development and user community.
-It is built on the .NET Framework and can be used like any other porgram.
+It is built on the .NET Framework and can be used like any other application.

 #### 3.6.3 Arduino IDE